active-hash/active_hash/README.md

  * Inherit from ActiveHash::Base
  * Define your data
- * (optionally) Define your fields and/or default values
+ * Define your fields and/or default values

 A quick example would be: